 The Centers for Medicare & Medicaid Services (CMS) administer the Medicare and Medicaid programs, which together provide health care coverage to millions of Americans.
 Medicare provides hospital, medical, and prescription coverage for people over age 65 and for people with certain disabilities; Medicaid provides health care for people with low incomes (as defined by the government).
 CMS also runs the Children's Health Insurance Program (CHIP), which in partnership with state legislations provides health care for children and pregnant women that don't qualify for Medicaid.
 CMS is part of the

 CMS operates through 10 offices in Chicago, Dallas, Kansas City, and New York.

 Like most government agencies, CMS's strategy is to utilize technology, either through the Internet or through more specific social media methods, to better reach out to its beneficiaries and customers.
 CMS also partners with other organizations to extend its reach.

-In 2012 nearly 90 new Accountable Care Organizations (ACOs) began serving 1.2 million people with Medicare in 40 States and Washington, DC.
+That year, nearly 90 new Accountable Care Organizations (ACOs) began serving 1.2 million people with Medicare in 40 States and Washington, DC.
 ACOs are organizations formed by groups of doctors and other health care providers that have agreed to work together to coordinate care for people with Medicare.